bazingalabs/bazingalabs.github.com/stacky.md

 ===============

-Got idea for other boards or wanna contribute?
-EMAIL US!! info [at] bazingalabs.com!!
+Got idea for other boards or do you want to contribute?
+EMAIL US!! info@bazingalabs.eu

 <img src="/images/stackedstacky.jpg" alt="stacked electronics development" width="100%">